Related publications

 You can have a friend, relative or an independent advocate with you during the assessment.
 Let the council know you want this when you make the arrangements.

 The council must provide you with an independent advocate in some circumstances.
-Read more on Independent advocacy.
+Read more about Independent advocacy.

 If your care needs qualify for council support, you’ll have a separate financial assessment.
 This works out whether you can get help with care costs by looking at your:

-It won't include the value of your home if you own it.
+It will not include the value of your home if you own it and it’s your main residence.
 Read more about Paying for care services at home.

-If you don't qualify for financial support, there are lots of ways to pay for your care.
+If you do not qualify for financial support, there are other ways to pay for your care.
 For more information, read our guides Paying for care at home in England and Wales and Paying for care at home in Scotland.

 Even if you’re paying for your own care, you can ask the council to arrange care for you.
 They may charge an arrangement fee for doing this.

-If you qualify for financial support, the council should tell you how much they think it will cost to meet your needs (in England, this is known as a personal budget).
+If you qualify for financial support, the council should tell you how much they think it will cost to meet your needs.
 They should also tell you how much they will contribute, and how much you will have to pay.
 You can let the council manage this money and organise care services for you.
 Or you can control this money using direct payments and choose a home care agency yourself.

-Try our benefits calculator to see what you could claim.
+Try our benefits calculator to see what you could claim or contact our Helpline for a free benefits check.

 You can find home care agencies in your area through: